MicahXX/littleGames/README.md

-# These are just some very beginner Java games that everybody beginner could try making (:
+# These are just some very beginner Java games that every beginner could try making (: